nsidc/data-access-tool-ui/README.md

         $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh | bash

 ## Development as a standalone application (not integrated into a Drupal page)

-This is not recommended.
-For best dev results, see "Development with Drupal integration".

 ### Use the version of NodeJS set in the project's .nvmrc file: